 Homework – Dear Mother Goose by Michael Rosen & Nick Sharratt Genial.ly interactive

-This interactive presentation is not designed only to be used in the live workshop but also to be used to revise at home and remember what we did in the workshop.
+This interactive presentation is not designed only to be used in the live workshop but also to be used for revision at home and to remember what we did in the workshop.
 So scroll through the interactive and check it out!

 This workshop was very interactive, and this is the first time we sang and played nursery rhyme TPR games outside.
-The children enjoyed it a lot!
-You can purchase the book by clicking on this link (not an affiliate link, just a regular link).
 Stay tuned for my new posts and our next book in the storytelling-based learning program!

 Click here to explore our materials corner where 99% of materials are forever free!